 d. personalize the space of your montessori-inspired homeschool or playroom

 Finally, involve your child in the design process by allowing them to contribute ideas and preferences for the space.
 Using plants to decorate is another way you can bring nature into your child’s space.
 Be sure to incorporate personal touches such as artwork, photographs, and sentimental objects to make the space feel uniquely theirs.
 Caution, do not OVER decorate.
-Just like having too many toys or learning materials crowding shelves, avoid crowding walls and surfaces.
+Just like avoiding too many toys or learning materials crowding shelves, avoid crowding walls and surfaces.
 Physical clutter contributes to mental clutter and stress.
 A few well-chosen items to personalize will give a just right accent.

 We’d love to see pics of your learning or play space.
 Tag @3momsblognojoke when you share pics of your setup.

-4th of July Addition Beekeeping Breastfeeding Budgeting Childhood Allergies Christmas Doctor Visits Encouragement Food Allergies Free Printables Funschooling Gardening Gluten-Free Grain-Free Handwriting High School Home Management Homeschool Curriculum Homeschool for Free Homeschool Organization Homeschool Planning Homeschool Printables Humor Infant Kids Birthdays Meal Planning Montessori Home Montessori Homeschooling Montessori Parenting Multiplication New to Homeschooling Pets Phonics Positive Parenting Practical Life Printable Planners Reading Recipe Science Summer The Thrifty Widow Unschooling Vegan Youth sports
+3-Part-Cards 4th of July Beekeeping Breastfeeding Budgeting Childhood Allergies Christmas Culture/Geography/History Doctor Visits Encouragement Food Allergies Free Printables Funschooling Gardening Gluten-Free Grain-Free High School Home Management Homeschool Curriculum Homeschool for Free Homeschool Organization Homeschool Planning Homeschool Printables homeschool transcript Humor Infant Kids Birthdays Meal Planning Montessori Home Montessori Homeschooling Montessori Parenting Nature New to Homeschooling Pets Positive Parenting Practical Life Recipe Recipe Cards Science Summer The Thrifty Widow Toddler Unschooling Vegan Youth sports